Adriacom I Business Services & Immigration

 Disadvantages

-Perceived lack of status
+Perceived Lack of Status

-You may benefit from greater tax savings if your annual profits stay under the threshold of 100.000,00€.
-Reason for this is that limited companies pay just 9% corporate income taxes on these earnings, compared to the 15% personal income taxes sole traders pay on all annual profits above 12.000,00€.
+You may benefit from greater tax savings if your annual profits remain below 100,000.00€.
+The reason for this is that limited companies pay just 9% corporate income taxes on earnings below this threshold, compared to the 15% personal income taxes sole traders pay on all annual profits above 12,000.00€.

 8. Cleaning Services: Sole traders providing residential and office cleaning, as well as specialized services like carpet cleaning and auto detailing